RiccardoBiondi/segmentation/docs/method.md

 **Parameters**

-arr: array-like, input array of list to convert in a dataframe
+*arr* : array-like, input array of list to convert in a dataframe

-columns: list of string, labels of the dataframe
+*columns* : list of string, labels of the dataframe

 **Return**

-df: list of dataframe from arr
+*df* : list of dataframe from arr